elmahio/documentation/docs/logging-to-elmah-io-from-umbraco.md

 paket add Elmah.Io.Umbraco
 ```

-* Commit and push all changes to the git respository (only commit and push inside the `*.Web` folder).
+* Commit and push all changes to the git repository (only commit and push inside the `*.Web` folder).
 This will add elmah.io logging to your remote Umbraco Cloud project.

 In case you want logging to different elmah.io logs from each Umbraco Cloud environment, please check out Umbraco's support for config transformations here: <a href="https://our.umbraco.org/documentation/Umbraco-Cloud/Set-Up/Config-Transforms/" target="_blank">Config transforms</a>.